cmda-minor-web-1718/performance-matters-checklist/readme.md

     This will improve load time and save cellular data If you provide images larger than the user needs, you are just wasting bytes
 *   Use client hints
 *   SVG's are smaller but they do not render always faster than other formats.
-Especialy when they are very complex.
+Especially when they are very complex.
 Render speed is also included with the load time of content.

 ### CSS